 No, I can’t go to the post office.

-I have developed this article from a workshop handout on which the original author was not referenced.
+NB: I developed this article from a workshop handout on which the original author was not referenced.
 I extend my gratitude to that writer for these ideas which I have used to help many clients develop their assertiveness.

 Article posted 6 April 2007